R. Douglas Hurt: The Ohio Frontier: Crucible of the Old Northwest, 1720-1830

 Hurt published his book The Ohio Frontier: Crucible of the Old Northwest, 1720–1830 in 1996.
-The book gathered numerous reviews including a review by E. J. Fabyan, stating that “finally, after nearly twenty-five years, a high quality general history of the frontier period of the state of Ohio is now available”.
-The book is “a dynamic account of the Ohio frontier that should delight both trans-Appalachian frontier scholars and interested amateurs”.
-In another review, the book was stated as “extremely readable and exciting treatments of the region during the eighteenth and nineteenth centuries”.
-Kay J. Karr noted that “readers who are looking for such a straightforward, no-nonsense approach will appreciate his (Hurt's) clarity.”
+The book gathered numerous reviews including a review by E. J. Fabyan, stating that "finally, after nearly twenty-five years, a high quality general history of the frontier period of the state of Ohio is now available".
+The book is "a dynamic account of the Ohio frontier that should delight both trans-Appalachian frontier scholars and interested amateurs".
+In another review, the book was stated as "extremely readable and exciting treatments of the region during the eighteenth and nineteenth centuries".
+Kay J. Carr noted that "readers who are looking for such a straightforward, no-nonsense approach will appreciate his (Hurt's) clarity."

 The Great Plains during World War II

-Hurt's book, ‘’The Great Plains during World War II’’ received the Kansas City Star Noteworthy Book Award and the Choice Outstanding Academic Title in 2008.
-The book is reviewed as “a thorough analysis of the period from the war's beginning to its conclusion”.
-According to Greg Hall, “his best chapters are those that distinguish the Great Plains experience from that of the rest of the country”.
-Michael W. Schuyler reviewed that “This is an outstanding book that will be of interest not only to professional historians but also to general readers with an interest in the history and development of the Great Plains”, and stated that “This is history at its best—both scholarly and fascinating reading—and is indispensable for our understanding of the Great Plains experience during the Second World War”.
+Hurt's book, The Great Plains during World War II received the Kansas City Star Noteworthy Book Award and the Choice Outstanding Academic Title in 2008.
+The book is reviewed as "a thorough analysis of the period from the war's beginning to its conclusion".
+According to Greg Hall, "his best chapters are those that distinguish the Great Plains experience from that of the rest of the country".
+Michael W. Schuyler reviewed that "This is an outstanding book that will be of interest not only to professional historians but also to general readers with an interest in the history and development of the Great Plains", and stated that "This is history at its best—both scholarly and fascinating reading—and is indispensable for our understanding of the Great Plains experience during the Second World War".

 Agriculture and the Confederacy: Policy, Productivity, and Power in the Civil War South

 In 2015, Hurt published Agriculture and the Confederacy: Policy, Productivity, and Power in the Civil War South.
-According to David K. Thomson, Hurt's “focus on an environmental history of the war with a decided fusion with the history of capitalism” sets apart his work from other authors.
-Louis Ferleger stated the book as “Hurt's brilliant analysis” in which he “meticulously examines the pattern of southern agriculture and its impact on southern society”.
+According to David K. Thomson, Hurt's "focus on an environmental history of the war with a decided fusion with the history of capitalism" sets apart his work from other authors.
+Louis Ferleger stated the book as "Hurt's brilliant analysis" in which he "meticulously examines the pattern of southern agriculture and its impact on southern society".

-Hurt's book is also reviewed as “a well-reasoned narrative” and “the first comprehensive study of Confederate agriculture in fifty years”, along with “an impressive, and at times dizzying, assessment of all things Confederate agriculture”.
-In a review, Michael Todd Landis stated that “Agriculture and the Confederacy is truly a comprehensive book, and Hurt should be applauded for both the depth of his research and his easy narrative style”.
+Hurt's book is also reviewed as "a well-reasoned narrative" and "the first comprehensive study of Confederate agriculture in fifty years", along with "an impressive, and at times dizzying, assessment of all things Confederate agriculture".
+In a review, Michael Todd Landis stated that "Agriculture and the Confederacy is truly a comprehensive book, and Hurt should be applauded for both the depth of his research and his easy narrative style".